 Other Cooking Methods

 Swordfish is also a fantastic stewing fish because it remains firm and intact in the broth and won't dissolve.
 Use it as a component in something like Cioppino or another fish stew, or slowly simmer it in tomato sauce.
-Swordfish is also delicious in a fish chowder.
+Swordfish is also delicious in a fish chowder or broiled with butter and paprika.

 When a recipe calls for tuna, replace with swordfish.
 Poach it slowly in olive oil, then flake it into a salad.
 It is deeply meaty this way and will kick up a salad Nicoise or even a classic tuna salad.